Sexual Misconduct Resources

 For a sexual assault forensic exam, please go directly to Cache Valley Hospital to receive care from a certified Sexual Assault Nurse Examiner.
 In order ot preserve evidence, please try not to bathe, shower, use the restroom, change your clothes, comb your hair, or clean up.
 If you receive a sexual assault forensic exam, certain information must be given to police according to Utah law, but you are not required to file a police report.
 You will also be provided with treatment for injuries

 Cache Valley Hospital: 435-719-9700 | 2380 N. 400 E., North Logan

 Report the Incident to USU

 This office will keep your experience as private as possible, but may share some information with USU employees necessary to investigate the incident or provide you with services.
-By reporting your experience to USU, you can also access protective measures that could include academic accommodations and changes to housing, work or class schedules.
+The university can also help you access accommodations to help you succeed in school, including no-contact orders on campus, academic accommodations or changes to on-campus housing, class, or work schedules.